Meer-Abdulrehman/Portfolio/README.md

-# Ahad Ali - Portfolio Website
+# AbdulRehman - Portfolio Website

 This portfolio website showcases information about me, my skills, qualifications, testimonials, contact details, and projects.
-It provides a comprehensive overview of my professional journey as a Full-Stack Developer, using clean UI and intuitive design to display my work.
+It provides a comprehensive overview of my professional journey as a Full-Stack & Mern Stack developer, using clean UI and intuitive design to display my work.

 ## Technologies Used